AdobeDocs/app-builder/src/pages/guides/configuration/webpack-configuration.md

 If you want to specify a Webpack configuration for an entire project, place the `*webpack-config.js` file in the root directory of your project.

+### ES Module Syntax

+App Builder currently does not support ES Module syntax.
+This file must be written in CommonJS otherwise failures will occur at build time.

 ## Configuration Types

 App Builder supports exporting the following configuration types in `*webpack-config.js`.